ibm-cloud-docs/EventStreams-gen2/ha-dr.md

 As part of disaster recovery, it is recommended that you grant users and processes the IAM roles and actions with the least privilege required for their work.
 For more information, see [How can I prevent accidental deletion of services?](/docs/resiliency?topic=resiliency-dr-faq#prevent-accidental-deletion).

-All {{site.data.keyword.messagehub}} plans (excluding Satellite) can recover a deleted instance within reclamation period of three days, after which the data is irreversibly destroyed.
+All {{site.data.keyword.messagehub}} plans can recover a deleted instance within reclamation period of three days, after which the data is irreversibly destroyed.
 You can check the status of a reclamation, and force or cancel a scheduled reclamation by using  the [IBM Cloud CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations).